O’Rourke backs off impeachment, says voting Trump out of office in 2020 is better idea

 Hours after the launch of his campaign, O’Rourke was criticized by Trump.

 "Well I think he's got a lot of hand movement, I've never seen so much hand movement," the president told reporters.
 "I said is he crazy or is that just the way he acts?
 So I've never seen hand movement -- I watched him a little while this morning -- doing I assume it was some kind of a news conference.
-And I've actually never seen anything quite like it,” the president said.
+And I've actually never seen anything quite like it.”

 Trump himself is known for expressive hand gestures, however, and O'Rourke brushed off the comments.